 On August 5, 1870, the Galveston Tri-Weekly News reprinted a report in Pomeroy’s Democrat (New York) that tied Forney to John Wilkes Booth.
 The report alleged that Booth had killed President Lincoln five years earlier because Lincoln had reneged on a promise to Booth not to execute Booth’s friend John G. Beall.
 Forney allegedly had gone with Booth to ask Lincoln to intercede on behalf of Beall.

 By 1872 Forney was affiliated with the Texas & Pacific railroad.
 On behalf of the railroad Forney undertook a tour of Texas and wrote his glowing “What I Saw in Texas” accounts, which newspapers printed.
 These accounts were designed to convince investors back east of the advantages of a southern transcontinental railroad route.
 This clip, containing Forney’s impression of Fort Worth, is from a longer article published August 3, 1872, in the Dallas Weekly Herald.
 Note that Forney erred in saying the Transcontinental and Southern Pacific railroads were operating in Fort Worth by 1872.
 He also claimed that General Worth established the Army’s Fort Worth.

 Forney’s “What I Saw in Texas” tour resulted in a book of the same title.

 As the T&P track was laid west toward Eagle Ford in Dallas County, on March 22, 1873, the Clarksville Northern Standard reported that the railroad would serve the Kaufman County town of Brooklyn.
-Residents of Brooklyn on December 29, 1873, renamed their community after Pennsylvanian John Wien Forney, who was by then a director of the T&P company.
+Residents of Brooklyn—a town founded in the late 1860s—on December 29, 1873 renamed their community after Pennsylvanian John Wien Forney, who was by then a director of the T&P company.
 Colonel Forney died in 1881.